panva/jose/SECURITY.md

 - **Compromised runtime environment**: Malicious or backdoored JavaScript runtimes, compromised system libraries, or tampered Web Cryptography implementations.
 - **Supply chain attacks on the runtime** ([CWE-1357](https://cwe.mitre.org/data/definitions/1357.html)): Compromised Node.js binaries, malicious browser builds, or similar supply chain attacks on the execution environment.
 - **Denial of service via resource exhaustion** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): While the library validates inputs, it does not implement resource limits.
 Applications should implement their own rate limiting and resource management.
+- **Oversized inputs** ([CWE-400](https://cwe.mitre.org/data/definitions/400.html)): The library does not enforce size limits on JWTs, JWS, JWE, JWK, or JWKS inputs.
+Enforcing input size limits appropriate for the application's context (e.g., limiting the size of incoming tokens or payloads before passing them to the library) is the responsibility of the application.
 - **Untrusted JWKS sources**: Security issues arising from fetching keys from untrusted or compromised JWKS endpoints are the user's responsibility.